message-manager-discord/bot/docs/functions/messages.md

 ### Editing Messages

-To edit messages you need to provide the channel, message id and the new content.
+To edit messages you need to provide the channel, message id and the new content
 The bot cannot edit messages that were not sent from the bot.

 `~edit <channel> <message id> <new content>`